PriyanshMinda/Academic-Resource-Tracker/README.md

-# Library-Management-System
+# Academic Resource Tracker
-A Library Management System built in C++ using OOP principles.
+A Academic Resource Tracker built in C++ using OOP principles.
 Supports role-based actions for Students, Faculty, and Librarians including borrowing, returning, fine handling, and book/user management with persistent storage via file handling.

-Library Management System (LMS) in C++:
+Academic Resource Tracker in C++:

 Overview:
-This project implements a Library Management System in C++ and demonstrates key Object-Oriented Programming (OOP) concepts including abstraction, inheritance, polymorphism, and encapsulation.
+This project implements a Academic Resource Tracker in C++ and demonstrates key Object-Oriented Programming (OOP) concepts including abstraction, inheritance, polymorphism, and encapsulation.
 The system supports multiple user roles – Librarian, Student, and Professor – and persists data using CSV files.
 It includes features such as book borrowing, returning, fine calculation, reservation of unavailable books, and role-based management of users and book records.

 Features and Functionality
 User Roles and Permissions: